janis-sijanovs/useful-tech/README.md

 # useful-tech

-This is where I'll keep useful functions that I might need in the future
+This is where I keep useful functions that I might need in the future